Vluurie/NAER/README.md

 ## Overview

 The NAER is a tool designed to randomize enemy placements in NieR:Automata, offering a fresh and unpredictable gameplay experience.
-It is developed using Dart and Python.
+It is developed using Dart and Python and utilizes the [NieR CLI](https://github.com/ArthurHeitmann/nier_cli) by Arthur Heitmann, which has been instrumental in the development of this tool.

+## Special Thanks

+I would like to extend my sincere thanks to Arthur Heitmann for developing the NieR CLI, and for his valuable assistance in resolving some of the issues I faced during the development of NAER.
+His contributions have been greatly appreciated.

 ## Installation and Setup